svennam92/openshift101/workshop/exercise-1/README.md

         ![portpreview](../.gitbook/assets/port-preview.png)

     * You should see the Example Health application.
-Login with `admin:admin` and click around!
+Login with any credentials and click around!

         ![examplehealthlocalhost](../.gitbook/assets/examplehealth-localhost.png)